yannickbrouwer/motion-exposures/README.md

 _You can do that easily within Processing by going to Sketch - Import Library - Add Library and searching for IPCapture_

 Download my examples and open them in Processing.
-Have fun!
+The webcam version is well commented so you can figure things out, the other one not so much.

 ## Acknowledgments